NLeSC/eEcology-Annotation-WS/README.md

 The web user interface is in the `annotation/static/TrackAnnot` folder.
 That folder has compiled/minimized javascript, the source/un-minimized version can be found in the  https://github.com/NLeSC/eEcology-Annotation-UI repository.

-The user interface was build using a commercial licens of ExtJS.

 Timeouts
 --------